oplS16projects/DonAdu/Readme.md

 * **Symbolic language processing techniques** are used in the parser.

 ##External Technology and Libraries
-Briefly describe the existing technology you utilized, and how you used it.
-Provide a link to that technology(ies).

 We used #lang web-server/insta and turtle graphics to accomplish this project.